-Manchester is the largest economic area outside of London with £56 billion gross value added (GVA).
-Manchester boasts two internationally renowned football clubs, a world-class orchestra, a film and TV production industry and a rich musical heritage.
-But, more importantly, it's the favourite, property investment hotspot for 2017 and going into 2018 that’s not looking any different.
+Manchester is the largest economic area outside of London with £56 billion gross value added.
+The city boasts two internationally renowned football clubs, a world-class orchestra, a film and TV production industry and rich musical heritage.
+But, more importantly, it's the favourite, property investment area of 2018.

 Why Invest in Manchester?

 Manchester is a city on the rise.
 The technology and digital sectors have greatly evolved over the past five years and Manchester now thrives alongside the best tech cities in Europe.
 There is a buzzing social scene available to techies, founders and start-up entrepreneurs; the result is that Manchester has become a cosmopolitan place to live, where affordable property prices, thriving business, world-class leisure facilities and excellent transport links provide a fabulous lifestyle for young professionals and their growing families.

 New bars, restaurants, gyms and shops are seemingly opening on a daily basis, drawing thousands of more people into the city centre than ever before.
 For Southern property financiers who are being priced out of their local area, Manchester is an obvious choice: who wouldn’t want to hold an asset in a vibrant city which is continually developing and evolving?